 Then came the great OPEC/Arab oil embargo, causing gas and oil shortages throughout the U.S. The price of gas was drastically escalated, as high as $1.20 for a gallon of gas, and many gas stations ran out, with lines all around the block.
 In some places the gas was rationed and speed limits were lowered on highways to 55 mph.
 The lack of oil suddenly caused many to think of new ways to keep warm.

-When Cuddledown’s original owners, Dave and Carol Manson had traveled to Europe, they discovered the superb warmth of the European down comforters (which were uncommon in the U.S. at the time.) and vowed to bring them back home to share the comfort.
+When Cuddledown’s original owners, Ellen and Dave Manson had traveled to Europe, they discovered the superb warmth of the European down comforters (which were uncommon in the U.S. at the time.) and vowed to bring them back home to share the comfort.
 Eventually they began selling them out of their home, and thus was Cuddledown born!

 Today, we offer down comforters in a wide range of fill power, and warmth levels, as well as hypoallergenic, lofty synthetic fill that feels like down — something cozy for everyone!

 To be continued… stay tuned for the next Flashback Friday.
 And stay warm – we know we will!